-The Fund does not consider the U.S. Postal Service or other independent delivery services to be its agent.
+The Fund does not consider the U.S. Postal Service or other independent delivery services to be its agents.
 Therefore, deposit in the mail or with such services, or receipt at U.S. Bancorp Fund Services, LLC post office box, of purchase orders or redemption requests does not constitute receipt by the transfer agent of the Fund.
+Receipt of purchase orders or redemption requests is based on when the order or request is received at the transfer agent's offices.